The Roman Period

 The Roman Period in Syria started when the country was annexed as a Roman province in 64 BC.

-Syria remained as a Roman and then Byzantine province until the 7th century, when the Arabs took it over and established the Umayyad Empire.
+Syria remained part of the Roman and then Byzantine empires until the 7th century, when the Arabs took it over and established the Umayyad Empire.

-Equally, many monuments in Syria were built during the Roman Period, the most prominent of which in Damascus is Jupiter’s Temple that is the Umayyad Mosque today.
+Equally, many monuments in Syria were built during the Roman Period.
+The most prominent of these monuments in Damascus is Jupiter’s Temple which is the Umayyad Mosque today.